Organisers

 We aim to conclude the scoring of the race by finish time plus 60 minutes on Sunday.
 Prize-giving for both races will follow.
 Trophies will be awarded for first place, plus additional prizes for second and third places as well as some ‘spot’ prizes provided by our various sponsors.

-After the prize-giving, all pilots and their supporters are invited to join us for a BBQ.
+After the prize-giving, all pilots and their supporters are invited to join us for food which will be provided at Glenoe Mountain Resort.
 Everyone is invited to stay Sunday night to enjoy a beer with fellow pilots to share their adventures before departing the following morning.

 Back Up Weekend